Use sexed semen on heifers to help achieve good quality early replacements

 - Sexed semen is available from CRV’s highest indexing bulls, recognising that farmers want quality replacements from their best cows.

 - You’ll have more control.
 Get exactly the sire you order and manage their mating allocation on the day.

-The use of sexed semen continues to grow in New Zealand with CRV continually investing in technology to give farmers access to what they need, when they need it.
+The use of sexed genetics continues to grow in New Zealand with CRV continually investing in technology to give farmers access to what they need, when they need it.

 World leading technology

-In February 2022 CRV opened its new sexed semen processing facility at its Bellevue production and logistics facility in the Waikato.
+In February 2022 CRV opened its new sexed genetics processing facility at its Bellevue production and logistics facility in the Waikato.